• Skip to primary navigation

 Build your file structure to start with, and don’t worry too much about having all your content in place.
 Just get your files in, basic, and make sure they’re working together.
 As a reminder, here are the requirements for Structure:

 Once you have your files built, start small with your API call.
-Just get one model to display on your page.
-Once the one model is working, you’ll be able to duplicate and revise your code to retrieve other models.
+Just get one end-point to display on your page.
+Once the one end-point is working, you’ll be able to duplicate and revise your code to retrieve other end-points.

 Make frequent commits.
 Committing your work often when you’re at a point of building that you know all your code is working makes it easier to step back to the most recent working version if you run into major problems.
 And speaking of…